Skip to main content

 Multikinase inhibitors

-Lenvatinib (Lenvima), sorafenib (Nexavar), and cabozantinib (Cabometyx) are targeted drugs known as multikinase inhibitors, because they can block several different kinase proteins.
+Lenvatinib (Lenvima), sorafenib (Nexavar), and cabozantinib (Cabometyx) are targeted drugs known as multikinase inhibitors, because they block several different kinase proteins.
 These drugs work in 2 main ways:

 • They help block tumors from forming new blood vessels, which the tumors need to grow.